What is Outpatient Treatment?

 Those who are in good physical health and have a stable living environment are perfect candidates for outpatient treatment.
 This type of program allows the individual to continue living in their familiar surroundings, and in some cases, even continue their regular work routine.
 This can be particularly important for students and those who can not step away from their job or family responsibilities.

 There is a common misconception that outpatient treatment is not as effective as inpatient treatment, and that’s simply not the case.
 According to a study in the journal European Addiction Research, outpatient treatment is just as valuable and perhaps even more effective for certain individuals.

-Although individual counseling sessions vary depending on the individual’s needs their overall goal is to improve self-awareness and increase inner strength.
-These sessions provide individuals with encouragement and help finding their own motivation to get and remain sober.
+Although individual counseling sessions vary depending on the individual’s needs, their overall goal is to improve self-awareness and increase inner strength.
+These sessions provide individuals with encouragement and help finding their own motivation to achieve and maintain sobriety.
 Some common topics discussed during sessions are:

 - Understanding the underlying cause of one’s addiction.

 - Personal obstacles such as rebuilding relationships, abstaining from negative influences, and discussing recovery in the work, school, or family environment.